Which are the famous and amazing landmarks in South America?

 The Galapagos islands of Ecuador are located in the Pacific Ocean about 1,000 km/ 600 miles off the country's coastline.

-Turquoise blue waters, volcanic rock, pristine sandy beaches and the many rare animal species that live here, make the Galapagos an outstanding location on the South American continent.
+GalapagosTurquoise blue waters, volcanic rock, pristine sandy beaches and the many rare animal species that live here, make the Galapagos an outstanding location on the South American continent.

 Ecuador is one of the 17 megadiverse countries and the Galapagos islands are often said to house one of the last unique wildlife zones in the world.
+Read our Facts about Megadiverse Countries here.

-The islands are home to marine iguanas, giant tortoises, blue-footed boobies and some other species that are not found anywhere else in the world.
+The Galapagos islands are home to marine iguanas, giant tortoises, blue-footed boobies and some other species that are not found anywhere else in the world.

 About 225,000 travellers visit the Galapagos islands every year.

 The Atacama desert is the only true hot desert in the world but often referred to as the second driest after Antarctica.
+Read more about the world's unique deserts here.
+The Valley of the Moon, Valle della Luna in Spanish, is known for its unique ecosystem and has some stunning hiking trails and extraordinary viewpoints.

-Due to the dry air, cloudless sky and high altitude and remoteness the desert is used for astronomical observations.
+Moon Valley in Atacama desertDue to the dry air, cloudless sky and high altitude and remoteness the desert is used for astronomical observations.
 There is no light pollution as in populated areas and thus many telescopes have been placed here by the international scientific community.

 The Angel Falls in central Venezuela are the highest waterfalls in the world.
 The waterfall called Salto Angel in Spanish is 979 m/ 3,212 ft high.

-The highest drop from the Ayan mountain is 807 m/ 2,648 ft high.
+Angel Falls in VenezuelaThe highest waterfall drops from the Ayan mountain is 807 m/ 2,648 ft high.
 Ayan or Aúyan is a tepui or mountain with a flat top.
-Tepui are some of the oldest geological formations in the world.

 The waterfalls are difficult to reach as they are located in the middle of deep jungle in Canaima National Park.